 The CARES Act passed earlier this year created a new above-the-line charitable contributions deduction for the 88% of all taxpayers who don’t itemize deductions.
 To qualify for this new deduction, the donations have to be in cash, and they have to be donated directly to charities.
 Donating household items to Goodwill doesn’t count.
 Donating appreciated stocks doesn’t count.
 Giving to a donor-advised fund doesn’t count.
 Because TisBest is officially a donor-advised fund, buying a charity gift card there probably doesn’t count either.

-It isn’t a one-off for only 2020.
-This deduction is available every year until Congress changes the law again.
-[Updated on Nov.
-11, 2020.
-See comment #5.]
+It’s a one-off deal for only 2020 (see CARES Act Charity Donation Deduction: Ongoing or Only 2020?).
 The deduction is capped at $300.
 While it’s clear when you’re single, it’s a little ambiguous whether it’s $600 per married couple filing jointly or still $300.
 Here’s the relevant part from the text of the CARES Act (bold added by me):

 SEC.
 2204.
 ALLOWANCE OF PARTIAL ABOVE THE LINE DEDUCTION FOR CHARITABLE CONTRIBUTIONS.CARES Act (page 65)

 (a) IN GENERAL.—Section 62(a) of the Internal Revenue Code of 1986 is amended by inserting after paragraph (21) the following new paragraph: